kubeckaj/JKCS.py-Manual/docs/source/JKCS4_collect.rst

    I strongly recommend checking JKQC manual for structure post-processing and manipulation of, e.g., ``collectionXTB.pkl`` file.

-The JKCS4_collect is submission script.
+The JKCS4_collect is a submission script.
 If you used JKCS2_explore or JKCS3_run with the :guilabel:`-of` argument, then X+1 jobs will be submitted, i.e. one for each subfolder and one for collecting all pickles into one with post-processing (unless the :guilabel:`-oc` argument (only collect) is used).
 In other case, 1+1 jobs are submitted.
-You can use all submission argument to control the submission (see the submission section), e.g.:
+You can use all submission arguments to control the submission (see the submission section), e.g.:

 .. code::